 - 1. All TSOs shall ensure that the information listed in this Title is published at a time and in a format that does not create an actual or potential competitive advantage or disadvantage to any individual party or category of party and taking due account of sensitive commercial information. - 2.
-Each TSO shall use available knowledge and tools to overcome technical limits and to ensure the availability and the accuracy of the information made available to ENTSO for Electricity in accordance with Article 16 and Article 185(3). - 3.
-Each TSO shall ensure the availability and the accuracy of the information made available to ENTSO for Electricity in accordance with Articles 184 to 190. - 4.
-All material for publication mentioned in Articles 184 to 190 shall be made available to ENTSO for Electricity at least in English.
-ENTSO for Electricity shall publish this material on the information transparency platform established in accordance with Article 3 of Regulation (EU) No 543/2013.
+Each TSO shall use the knowledge and tools available to them to overcome technical constraints and to ensure the availability and the accuracy of the information made available to ENTSO for Electricity in accordance with Article 17 and Article 185(3). - 3.
+Each TSO shall ensure the availability and the accuracy of the information made available to ENTSO for Electricity in accordance with Article 184 to Article 190. - 4.
+All material for publication mentioned in Article 181 to Article 187 shall be made available to ENTSO for Electricity at least in English.
+ENTSO for Electricity shall publish this material on the central information transparency platform established in accordance with Article 3 of Regulation (EU) No 543/2013.